kentbrew/plonkify/readme.md

 https://gist.githubusercontent.com/kentbrew/0fc8cb6c961ab9cdb7a3/raw/

-#### Okay, so I should be able to copy and paste from my settings list into a new gist and have it work across browsers?
+#### Okay, so I should be able to copy and paste from my settings list into a new gist and share the URL?

 That would be one way to do it, yes.
+Be careful to stop copying right after `raw/`, so you get the current version.

 #### If I make my own list, do I need to worry about account names?

 Nope.
 Plonkify reads your list file one line at a time and uses the string before the first space as the account number.
+Again, if there's interest, I will do more work on this.
+Or you could fork it and do it yourself!